paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

 (3) **Exceptions** — The import limitations described in paragraphs (1) and (2) shall not apply to low-enriched uranium produced in the Russian Federation that is imported into the United States—

-  (A) for use in the initial core of a new nuclear reactor;
+  (A) for use in the initial core of a new nuclear reactor; or

-  (B) for processing and to be certified for reexportation and not for consumption in the United States; or
+  (B) for processing and to be certified for reexportation and not for consumption in the United States.

-  (C) to be added to the inventory of the Department of Energy.

 (4) **Limited waiver authority**